Food By Themes

 Best high tea buffets in Singapore

 Like many out there, I am guilty of spending my afternoons as a kid “drinking tea” with my Barbie dolls.
 Yet, growing up made me realise how high tea sessions are so out of my reach, simply because they are too atas and expensive.
 That is, until my best friend recommended Chilli Padi Tok Panjang, which offers an affordable Peranakan high tea buffet.
 Since then, I’ve sifted out more high tea buffets that can fulfil my inner tai tai and yours.
-Here are 11 high tea buffets in Singapore that you should try if you’re looking to pamper yourself.
+Here are the best high tea buffets in Singapore to try if you’re looking to pamper yourself.

 1. Peach Garden

 Peach Garden is that one restaurant you can rely on for family gatherings or reunions on special occasions, such as New Year’s Day and Chinese New Year.
-Their high tea buffet differs according to the two locations: Dim Sum High Tea Buffet at Thomson Plaza, priced at $28.80++ per person, and High Tea A La Carte Buffet at Chinatown Point for $33.80++ per person.
-For the latter, you can expect premium, healthy dishes such as the Double-boiled Chicken Soup with Canopy, Fungus and Cordyceps Flower.
-There are also plenty of seafood options, veggie dishes, and even desserts to indulge in.
+Their 1-for-1 Weekend High Tea Buffet is available at Thomson Plaza for $46++ per person.
+There are plenty of dim sum and seafood options to indulge in, all free-flow of course.

 Website